centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 Centreon Dashboards is now Generally Available!
 In addition to our stabilization work through the beta, we have added several features like dashboard duplication, or a new mechanism to prevent exiting edition mode with unsaved changes.
-We have also improved the look and feel of existing widgets, in particular graph legends and tooltips, and enriched our widget library with three new widgets: Status Chart, Status Grid and Business Activity Diagram.
+We have also improved the look and feel of existing widgets, in particular graph legends and tooltips, and enriched our widget library with two new widgets: Status Chart and Business Activity Diagram.

 ### Stream Connectors